andyatkinson/andyatkinson.github.io/_posts/2023-05-17-pgsql-phriday-008.md

 ---
 layout: post
-title: "#PGSQLPhriday 008 - pg_stat_statements, PgHero, Query ID"
+title: "PGSQL Phriday #008 — pg_stat_statements, PgHero, Query ID"
 tags: [PostgreSQL, Rails, Open Source]
 date: 2023-05-17
 comments: true
 ---

-I’m late to the party, but I wanted to sneak in a #PGSQLPhriday entry for this community blog post series because I'm a fan of this topic.
+I’m late to the party, but wanted to sneak in a PGSQL Phriday entry for this community blog post series.

+Check out my last post [PGSQL Phriday #001 — Query Stats, Log Tags, and N+1s](/blog/2022/10/07/pgsqlphriday-2-truths-lie).

 In this post I’ll share my experience and recommendations for `pg_stat_statements`, PgHero, and the Query ID.